Tyga, Blac Chyna At War: Blindsided By King Cairo Working Without His Consent

 “King needs to be in school learning, playing with his friends and enjoy being a child.
 Tyga’s not really interested in having him grow up in front of cameras, being a child star or whatever else Chyna’s planning to do.
 Tyga thinks she’s money hungry and will do anything to make a buck, even making her kids work.
 He’s not with that and will intervene and put a stop to Chyna if she’s planning on putting their baby to work.”

 Blac Chyna has marketed herself in more ways than one as of late, having rebranded her cosmetic line, titled Lashed, along with the increase in business for her Chimoji app.
-On social media, the socialite is allegedly earning more than $100,000 a month in advertising, and with business partners approaching for her more opportunities, Blac is ready to expand her empire.
+On social media, the socialite is allegedly earning more than $100,000 a month in advertising, and with business partners approaching her for more opportunities, Blac is ready to expand her empire.

 As far as Cairo’s involvement, however, Tyga seems to have made it clear he will not be giving his approval for that, especially not after the fact that Blac publicly bashed the father of her son, claiming he was failing to make child support payments.